Ken Graham

-Kenneth Graham is an American meteorologist who is currently serving as the Director of the National Weather Service.
-Graham previously served as the Director of the National Hurricane Center from 2018 to 2022.
+Kenneth Graham is an American meteorologist and the director of the National Weather Service.
+Graham previously was the director of the National Hurricane Center from 2018 to 2022.
 Prior to that, he was the lead meteorologist for the National Weather Service office in New Orleans / Baton Rouge.

 Early life and education

-Graham received a Bachelor degree in Atmospheric Sciences at the University of Arizona, and attended Mississippi State University where he earned a Master's degree in Geosciences.
+Graham received a Bachelor degree in Atmospheric Sciences at the University of Arizona and attended Mississippi State University, where he earned a Master's degree in Geosciences.

 Career

-Ken Graham began his career as a television meteorologist for CBS and an agricultural meteorologist for Mississippi Network Radio.
+Graham began his career as a television meteorologist for CBS and an agricultural meteorologist for Mississippi Network Radio.
 Graham joined the National Oceanic and Atmospheric Administration (NOAA) in 1994, working as a broadcast meteorologist in Columbus, Mississippi.
 He then moved around to different offices in the southern United States, eventually he headed the systems operations division of the NWS Southern Region in Fort Worth, Texas, where he led the agency to make important repairs in New Orleans after Hurricane Katrina.
-Ken created innovative technology, such as instant messaging during the tornado outbreak of November 9-11, 2002.

-Following Hurricane Katrina, Graham moved to Washington D.C., becoming Chief of Meteorological Services and briefing congressional committees.
-Graham also participated in recovery efforts in Louisiana and Texas after hurricanes Gustav and Ike; he moved back to become Meteorologist in Charge (MIC) of the NWS office in New Orleans soon before those hurricanes hit.
+Following Hurricane Katrina, Graham moved to Washington D.C., becoming chief of meteorological services and briefing congressional committees.
+Graham also participated in recovery efforts in Louisiana and Texas after hurricanes Gustav and Ike; he moved back to become meteorologist in charge (MIC) of the NWS office in New Orleans soon before those hurricanes hit.
 During the Deepwater Horizon oil spill disaster in 2010, Graham, as MIC, spearheaded the cooperative intergovernmental engagement effort and issued more than 4,300 spot forecasts for areas affected by the spill.

 Graham was selected by NOAA to be the new director of the National Hurricane Center in early 2018.
 He began the role on April 1 that year.
 Graham was named the Director of the National Weather Service on June 7, 2022.

+As Director, Ken is leading efforts to transform the NWS into a more nimble, flexible, and mobile agency that works eye-to-eye with critical decision-makers, thus building an NWS that provides decision support services when, how, and where they’re needed to create a more Weather-Ready and Climate-Ready Nation.
+Underpinning part of this Transformation are the NWS Priorities & Action Strategies for the Future - more fondly known as “Ken’s 10” - which are designed to ensure that the NWS remains an indispensable, global leader in providing equitable weather, water, and climate services to decision-makers anytime, anywhere.